Hilda Annetta Walker: Tradition of manufacturing

-Walker and her siblings
+Walker and her Family

 Walker was born in 1877 in Mirfield in the West Riding of Yorkshire, one of eleven siblings, most of whom were high-achievers.
 Her brother James (b.c.
 1879) was a colonel, a DSO, a Home Guard zone commander and deputy lieutenant for the West Riding of Yorkshire.
 Her brother Sir Ronald Fitz-John Walker (24 November 1880 – 26 March 1971) was chairman of the Yorkshire Liberal Party and of the National Liberal Party.
 Her brother Reginald Firth (b.1884) was awarded the Military Cross in the First World War.
 Her brother Eric Walker (1896 – 11 April 1983) was an RAF flying officer, who was awarded the Distinguished Flying Cross in the First World War, and was mentioned in dispatches for his contribution to administration for Bomber Command in the Second World War.
 Previously he had been president of Spenborough Chamber of Commerce.
 Her brother Cyril Gordon (1885 – 27 March 1918) was killed in the First World War.
 Her sister Mrs Ethel M.E.
 "Mary" Atkinson (b.1875) was a councillor for West Riding County Council.
 Her sister Dora Muriel Walker (2 July 1890 – 1980) was the first woman to run a fishing trawler out of Whitby and was a VAD in Belgium and France in the First World War.
 In the Second World War Dora continued to fish, but also assisted in London air raid shelters.
 Walker's sister Kathleen Marguerite (9 January 1883 – 1976) was secretary to Ramsay Macdonald, a journalist and an author.
 Walker had two other siblings: Lieutenant-Colonel Hubert Walker (b.1886) father of artist Marie Walker Last, and Vera Evaline Walker (24 November 1887 – 1979).
 Four of Walker's nieces and nephews including Marie Walker Last served in the military during the Second World War.
+She was the great great aunt of James Northcote (actor).

 Walker attended Leeds College of Art, studying painting under William Gilbert Foster, and sculpture under William Charles Holland King, sculptor of Dover Marine War Memorial.
 Gray (2019) suggests that she may also have studied in London.